ipython/ipython/docs/source/interactive/htmlnotebook.rst

     :ref:`Installation requirements <installnotebook>` for the Notebook.

-The IPython Notebook consists of two components:
+The IPython Notebook combines two components:

 * A web application, called the *IPython Notebook web app*, for interactive authoring of literate computations, in which explanatory text, mathematics, computations and rich media output may be combined.
 Input and output are stored  in persistent cells that may be edited in-place.